Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

-\textbf{Networks:} The network in the shape of a figure eight, as displayed in Figure~\ref{fig:flow-networks} (top right), with an intersection in the middle, two circular tracks of radius 30 m, and total length of 402 m.
+\textbf{Networks:} The network resembles a figure eight, as displayed in Figure~\ref{fig:flow-networks} (top right), with an intersection in the middle, two circular tracks of radius 30 m, and total length of 402 m.